- What Are Plastic Pallets?

 The Difference Between Stackable and Rackable Plastic Pallets

 Stackable plastic pallets are most commonly used in warehouses and in closed loop shipping.

-Stackables enable a company to stack product one on top of the other, without a risk of a pallet falling or slipping.
+Stackables enable a company to stack products one on top of the other, without the risk of a pallet falling or slipping.

-There are also rackable pallets which are best suited for use if you’re using a rack.
+There are also rackable pallets that are best suited for use if you’re using a rack.

 These are designed to be placed on a rack with no interference.
 They’re typically used when a heavy load is required to be held and/or to save more space on the containers warehousing floor.

 Some of the key differences to weigh as to whether stackables or rackables are most appropriate for you to begin with load capacity.
 Rackables can carry a much heavier load compared to stackables.